 If you haven’t already found a way to integrate vlogs into your site, perhaps now’s the time to start thinking in that direction.

 These have been the most interesting blogging statistics.
-Now that you have the information about competition, the cost of running a blog, and about readers, we hope it will help you craft an even more successful blog, or if you don’t have a blog, start one.
+Now that you have the information about the competition, the cost of running a blog, and the readers, we hope you’ll be able to craft an even more successful blog.

 Running a blog is an exciting and very rewarding activity, even without the potential monetary incentive.
 Researching topics, creating valuable content, and building a vibrant online community can enrich your life in more ways than you imagine!